IFSA Butler’s Advanced Argentine Universities Program in Buenos Aires

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford is responsible for submitting payments to the program.

 Applicants are expected to have the ability to participate in a Spanish language classroom.
 Students must have completed the equivalent of 5 semesters of college level Spanish courses (through Intermediate Spanish II) and at least one course in literature or culture.
 It is preferred that students be enrolled in a Spanish course the semester before they are planning to study abroad.
+The application requirements can be found on the IFSA-Butler website.

 Students are required to take 15-16 credit hours each semester.
 Of those credits, all students must take a 3 credit language/culture course called “Advanced Spanish and Argentine Culture” that starts during orientation.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.